josdejong/mathjs/src/type/matrix/utils/README.md

 Note that brief mnemonics for the algorithm's operations are given after their numbers, and are included in the JavaScript as a suffix, with a separator `x` between the number and the suffix.
-(Linting rules would not alow `_` as the separator, unfortunately.)
+(Linting rules would not allow `_` as the separator, unfortunately.)

 - **Algorithm 01 (DSid) `x(dense, sparse)`**